-Phoenix city parks and street landscapes are the home to a veritable forest in the city that adds millions of dollars worth of benefits to our quality of life in improved air quality, storm water management, energy savings, shade and aesthetics.*
+Phoenix city parks and street landscapes are home to a veritable forest in the city that adds millions of dollars worth of benefits to quality of life by improving air quality, storm water management, energy savings, shade and aesthetics.*

-In 2013,we finished a complete inventory of the more than 92,000 trees, palms and tall cactusesin city parks and along city streets.
-You can now use our interactive tree inventory website to view the location and type of every tree in Phoenix parks and along city streets.
-The website lists the full economic value of our vast public urban forest.
+The city recently finished a complete inventory of the more than 92,000 trees, palms and tall cactuses in its parks and streets.
+Citizens can use this interactive tree inventory website to view the location and type of each tree located within city limits.
+The website captures the full economic value of our vast public urban forest.

-View our tree gallery to learn more about common trees of Phoenix parks.
+View Phoenix's tree gallery to learn more about the city's common trees

-Learn About our Tree & Shade Master Plan
+Learn about Phoenix's Tree & Shade Master Plan (PDF)

 Read the Citizen Forester Check List (PDF)